 About Katy Smith, Founder of Allium Healing

-It is very important to me that my clients (potential and current) understand what has led me to create Allium Healing and why I heal from this perspective, so it’s important you understand my story.
+It is very important to me that my clients (potential and current) understand what has led me to create Allium Healing and why I heal from this perspective, so I’d like to tell you my story.

 I come from a long line of homeopathy users, all through my childhood I knew of little else.
 When I was a child I was taught home prescribing, I had the phrase ‘cuts and blows to fingers and toes’ drilled into my head for hypericum remedy.
 Rarely did we use any paracetamol or ibruprofen in our house – mum knew of a man who died by accidentally overdosing on the former (during a weekend of toothache and adhering to the dosage instructions on the packet), so we were taught a healthy respect for over-the-counter drugs and shown that there are many alternatives.